Boston Jewish Film Studio: Reaching Out to Teens

 Boston Jewish Film Studio launched its first two pilot filmmaking courses in 2017-2018 at the Boys and Girls Clubs of Boston Teen Center in Mattapan.
 In each course, students learned to storyboard, script, shoot, and edit a short feature film across eight 90 minute sessions.
 In addition to filmmaking techniques, students learn valuable team skills, and, most importantly, broaden their capacity to communicate through words, sounds, and image.
 We intend to expand the course to additional Boys and Girls Clubs facilities around Boston, and to other area community centers and schools.

-STUDIO: HELPING YOUTH UNDERSTAND AND EXERCISE TOLERANCE
+HELPING YOUTH UNDERSTAND & EXERCISE TOLERANCE

 Boston Jewish Film is currently seeking support for its Studio program.
 For more information, please contact Lauren Scharf at 617-244-9899, x210.